gabrielwolf/gabriel-wolf.de.media/README.md

 - a JSON containing a HTML version, that preserves larger whitespaces (by some &amp;nbsp;)

 ### Installation
-Be sure to have the latest versions installed:
+Be sure to have the latest CLI tools installed:
+- Python 3 (using 3.7.3 at the time of writing)
 - FFmpeg (libmp3lame, libvorbis)
 - ImageMagick (convert)
+- GraphicsMagick (ToDo: simplify to GraphicsMagick)
 - GNU Make
-- Python 3 (using 3.7.3 at the time of writing)
+- Ghostscript

 `media/` is the input dir for the hi resolution files
 `dist/` is the output dir for renders